mazipan/react-workshop/README.md

-# react-playground
+# react-workshop

-⚛️ A playgroud to play with React
+⚛️ A workshop to get started with React